Miss Alaska's Teen

 The Miss Alaska's Teen competition is the pageant that selects the representative for Alaska in the Miss America's Teen pageant.

-In January of 2023, the official name of the pageant was changed from Miss Alaska's Outstanding Teen, to Miss Alaska's Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Alaska's Outstanding Teen, to Miss Alaska's Teen, in accordance with the national pageant.

-Sara DeVolld of Soldotna was crowned Miss Alaska's Teen on June 12, 2025, at Bartlett High School in Anchorage.
-She competed for the title of Miss America's Teen 2026 and placed 1st runner-up on September 6, 2025, at the Dr. Phillips Center for the Performing Arts in Orlando, Florida, making her the only teen from Alaska to place in the Top 5.
+Autumn Braquet of Anchorage was crowned Miss Alaska's Teen on June 4, 2026, at the Wendy Williamson Auditorium at the University of Alaska Anchorage in Anchorage.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.